 Otherwise, it helps you get a sweep or get back control and more excellent benefits.
-Sure, the BJJ under hook will tremendously change your jiu-jitsu half guard game.
+The BJJ under hook will tremendously change your jiu-jitsu half guard game.

 Half Guard Attacks in BJJ

-Once you’re at the half guard position, you need to install suitable frames (Knee shield, hand control) to help you secure the position.
+Once you’re at the half guard position, you must install suitable frames (Knee shield, hand control) to help you secure the position.

 Source: BJJ Joe